Introduction

 Prepare the device-specific code

-$ source build/envsetup.sh
+), then type:$ source build/envsetup.sh

 $ breakfast manta